thoughtbot/superglue/README.md

 ## How does it work?

-Here's a typical view structure in classic rails:
+Here's a view structure in vanilla Rails:

 ```
 views/